digi-embedded/android-sample-adc/README.md

 conversion of a selectable ADC channel.

-The ConnectCore 6 SBC v2 platform has 3 available ADC channels located in the CPIO expansion connector as follows:
+The ConnectCore 6 SBC v2 platform has 3 available ADC channels located in the GPIO expansion connector as follows:

 * Pin 1: PMIC_ADCIN1 / PMIC_GPIO0
 * Pin 2: PMIC_ADCIN2 / PMIC_GPIO1